fionayan2/Get-clean_project/CodeBook.md

 There are 180 observations of 68 variables in the final tidy data set.

-(Please turn on the raw mode if below table is not in a proper shape.
+(Please turn on the blame mode if below table is not displayed in a proper shape.
 Bottom available on top-right.)

 +--------------------+----------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | **Variable Order** | **Variable Name**          | **Descriptive Explanation**                                                                                                                                                                         |